alchemyplatform/aa-sdk/site/packages/aa-core/bundler-client/actions/getUserOperationReceipt.md

       content: getUserOperationReceipt
   - - meta
     - name: description
-      content: Overview of the getUserOperationReceipt action available on the PublicErc4337Client
+      content: Overview of the getUserOperationReceipt action available on the BundlerClient
   - - meta
     - property: og:description
-      content: Overview of the getUserOperationReceipt action available on the PublicErc4337Client
+      content: Overview of the getUserOperationReceipt action available on the BundlerClient
 ---

 # getUserOperationReceipt